 An annual symposium sponsored by UNT on topics relevant to Open Access initiatives.
-UNT's Open Acccess Symposium 2017 will be held the week of May 15 at the University of North Texas New College at Frisco.
-More information will be forthcoming!
+UNT's Open Acccess Symposium 2017 will be held on May 18-19, 2017 at the University of North Texas New College at Frisco.

 Data Day (End of Fall and Spring Semesters)